-2.2 Inciting Moment: Sentences 9 through 18
+8.2.2 Inciting Moment

-The inciting moment has the following features:

-- ➤ Sentence #9 marks the specific spatial location where the protagonist changed direction by 180 degrees to talk to the two individuals who became his accusers. - ▶ The protagonist statements in the monologue (S#10-S#12), which sounded like pleading and at the same time accusation, were taken very seriously.
-The relatives of the two antagonists worsen the situation when they, collectively, interpreted the words of the protagonist as a slander on their persons and honor, and right away challenged the protagonist to a "haddakan".
+The inciting moment is the part of the story when the conflict starts.
+The text shows us that this section was encoded in sentences S.9 through S.18.
+It was observed that sentence 9 marks the specific spatial location where the protagonist changed direction by 180 degrees to talk to the two individuals who became his accusers.
+The protagonist statements was in the monologue (S.10-S.12), which sounded like pleading and at the same time an accusation, that was taken very seriously.
+The relatives of the two antagonists worsen the situation when they, collectively, interpreted the words of the protagonist as a slander on their persons and honour, and right away challenged the protagonist to a "haddakan".
 The challenge was readily accepted.

-- ► Employed dialogue. - ► Employed tail-head linkage; the repetition of "ihadak".

-2.3 Developing Tension: Sentences 19 to 95.
+In this section we find dialogue, the clauses employed tail-head linkage; and repetition.
+The "ihadak" was repeated.

+8.2.3 Developing Tension

-- ➤ Tension increases when all parties decided to employ professional shamans, the "munbaki".
-The rituals performed by the shaman includes call from the divine world or deities to pronounce curses and bring doom to their opponents to influence the result of an undertaking. - ➤ The surface structure, though in oral form, employed contrasts to achieve the notional plot. a).
-One party is materially prepared while at least one of the opposings parties, a major participant, lacks resources. b).
+Developing tension is the part of the story where tension builds up.
+Tension increases when all parties decided to employ professional shamans, the "mumbaki".
+The rituals performed by the shaman include call from the divine world or deities to pronounce curses and bring doom to their opponents to influence the result of an undertaking.

+The surface structure, though in oral form, employed contrasts to achieve the notional plot. a).
+One party is materially prepared while at least one of the opposing parties, a major participant, lacks resources. b).
 The materially prepared party got good results with their "baki" while the two opposing parties got bad results. c).
 The shaman of the protagonist continues to support his clients all the way to the finish, while the major antagonist was deserted by his hired shaman, and left them on their own.
-These discrepancies added to the build up of tension. - ► Tension was achieved when on the side of the protagonist, his chosen shaman was late in coming, then unexpectedly postponed the performance of the rituals, and did not appear at the appointed time.
-This was encoded in a rather long chunk, sentences 23 through 29. - ► Employed tail-head linkage (Sentences # 28-29; 34-35; 44-45-47; 62-64; 66-67; 70-71) - ► The use of dialogue (S#32-34; 42-49; 88-90) or direct and indirect quotations. - ► The high unexpectancy level was employed leading to the climax (S#81 to 82). - ► The pacing of events was slower compared to the climax.
+These discrepancies added to the build up of tension.

+Tension was achieved when on the side of the protagonist, his chosen shaman was late in coming, then unexpectedly postponed the performance of the rituals, and did not appear at the appointed time.

+The above were encoded in a rather long chunk, sentences S.23 through S.29.
+It also employed tail-head linkage (Sentences 28-29; 34-35; 44-45-47; 62-64; 66-67; 70-71); It also employed dialogue (S32-34; 42-49; 88-90) both direct and indirect speech forms.
+High un-expectancy level was employed (S.81 to S.82) leading to the climax.
+The pacing of events was slower compared to the climax.

+8.2.4 Climax
-2.4 Climax: sentences 96 through 105.

-► The number of events that happened in a shorter time were more, compared to the events in the previous lines.
+Climax is the part of the story where the maximum tension is achieved.
+It is observed that it was shorter chunk that runs from sentences 96 through 105 only.
+The number of events that happened in a shorter time were more, compared to the events in the previous lines.
 The verbs to non-verbs ratio though, does not give us a hint whether or not maximum deletion was ever employed.

-- ➤ The employment of lexical choice achieved the notional objective of a climax.
-Some of the words used are: "tinumkuk" or 'shouted'; "nahilhilit" 'broke into many piecies' and "nakahaddakan" the superlative of "nahadakan" which can be glossed to mean 'hit and proven guilty'. - ► The use of exclamatory expression "neyya!" 'there it is' suggest conclusive evidence. - ► The climax ends with the taking home of the pot money (S#105).
+The employment of lexical choice achieved the notional objective of a climax.
+Some of the words used are: "tinumkuk" or 'shouted'; "nahilhilit" 'broke into many piecies' and "nakahaddakan" the superlative of "nahadakan" which can be glossed to mean 'hit and proven guilty'.
+The use of exclamatory expression "neyya!" 'there it is' that suggest conclusive evidence.
+The climax ends with the taking home of the the bet or pot money (S.105).